 12. Latches must be at least three (3) feet above the ground, accessible deck, or stairs.

-EXCEPT a fence is not required around a temporary pool; an above-ground pool with an ASTM FI346-91 dome or lockable cover; or an above-ground pool with a pool wall at least 3½ feet above grade for the full perimeter of the pool.
-The finished grade must be maintained for a minimum of four (4) feet beyond the outside perimeter of the pool, other than an outdoor spa, which shall have no finished grade requirement.
+A fence is not required around a temporary pool; an above-ground pool with an ASTM FI346-91 dome or lockable cover; or an above-ground pool with a pool wall at least 3½ feet above grade for the full perimeter of the pool.
+NOTE the finished grade must be maintained for a minimum of four (4) feet beyond the outside perimeter of the pool, other than an outdoor spa, which shall have no finished grade requirement.
 All ladders, steps, pool pump/filter equipment or other means of access shall be removed and/or designed to prevent access when the pool is unattended.

 Pool decks must comply with the setback requirements of the underlying zoning district and must have frost-protected footings, EXCEPT when the decking is detached from the residence and not part of the means of egress from the residence.
 In that circumstance, the deck can have footings placed on non-organic material at a uniform depth below grade.